-Foreword by David Neuman, director Magasin 3 Stockholm Konsthall.
+Preface by David Neuman, Director Magasin 3 Stockholm Konsthall

-B-Car, The Bridges and The Speed of Light Machine by Chris Burden
+B-Car, The Bridges and The Speed of Light Machine, essay by Chris Burden

 Måns Wrange: I would like to start with discussing something that relates to this particular situation – that is, talking about art as opposed to experiencing it.
 Would it be fair to say that one aspect of your work deals with the relation between first-hand and second-hand experience?